jdelacruz1223/ObsidianGitTest/ObsidianGitTest/Mock Project.md

 Artists should have their own branch that only reflects a small number of folders pertaining to only art assets.
-Art files can and should be
+Art files can and should be places in these folders and pushed so that the rest of the team has access to those files without the Artists having any